 Boxwood Estate Winery, bred from the vision of proprietor John Kent Cooke, former owner and president of the Washington Football Team, combines inspiration for their wines from the French Bordeaux with the uniquely Virginian.
 Seven varieties of grapes which are certified by the French government produce the three styles of red wine that Boxwood specializes in.
 The vines, spanning 26.5 acres, are planted upon the National Historic Landmark, Boxwood Estate, and exemplify the beauty and fruition that Middleburg is known for.

 To add to an already-picturesque day of wining and dining, visit Cana Vineyards & Winery.
-Sweeping views of the Bull Run and Blue Ridge Mountains accompany the award-winning wines that Cana Vineyards has to offer.
+Sweeping views of the Bull Run and Blue Ridge Mountains accompany the award-winning wines that Cana Vineyards offers.
 With 43-acres of farmland, a welcoming tasting room and sunset pavilion set on the hillside, the space allows for the utmost comfort and relaxation as there are endless areas for visitors to take in the beauty at this Middleburg winery.
 Winning Virginia Winery of the Year three times in a row at the New York International Wine Competition, Cana Vineyards has a passionate and knowledgeable team who are dedicated to crafting excellent Virginia-made wines.

-Greenhill Winery & Vineyards, recently won a Gold Medal in the Virginia Governor’s Cup awards for their 2017 Chardonnay Reserve.
+Greenhill Winery & Vineyards won a Gold Medal in the 2020 Virginia Governor’s Cup awards for their 2017 Chardonnay Reserve.
 Producing top-tier quality wines in their breathtaking farm winery, Greenhill is passionate about preserving the unique Virginia terroir.
 Uniquely, they are an equestrian property and field a polo team that participates in the league, Virginia United Polo.
 You’ll often find owners, David & Rebecca Greenhill, at their stable.
 Nearby, discover the culinary vineyard, Chrysalis Vineyards.
 Also a winner of the coveted gold medal at the Virginia Governor’s Cup awards, this winery is known for growing Norton, which thrives in the Virginia soil and climate.
 They also have an on-site creamery and a bakehouse so you can truly taste the produce of the land alongside their wines.
 For an overview of how to get the most out of what the Northern Virginia wine scene has to offer, make sure to read our 6 Ways to Explore D.C’s Wine Country article.

 Continuing along the Mosby Cluster you will find 50 West Vineyards, Fleetwood Farm Winery, Old Farm Winery At Hartland, and Quattro Goomba’s Winery.
 These lovely wineries among the Loudoun Wine Trail seamlessly blend together wine country and horse country, and will complete your tour of wineries within the Mosby Cluster.
 For an extensive list of vineyards pouring award-winning wines, read our online article on Loudoun Wineries to Visit.